mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 .. code-block:: python

-	self.create(texture, ...)
+	self.create(texture, x=m.x, y=m.y)
 	m = self.input()
 	response = m.message

 There is no networking involved in this implementation.
 Logs from the processing of a request include details such as;

 .. code-block:: console